What is food processing?

 Now the finished product has to be delivered to the consumer.
 Here also there will be a number of middlemen and stages.
 The manufacturer normally hands over the food product to a wholesale dealer.
 The wholesaler passes the product to a retailer from where the consumer buys the processed food item for his personal use.

 Thus, Supply Chain Management is the management of the upstream and downstream value-added flow of materials from suppliers→ company→ retailer→ final consumers.

-Importance of Supply Chain Management in Food Processing Industry: If there are good Supply Chain Management practices in a country, then it will boost the economy as a whole.
-Good supply chain links help farmers, manufactures, wholesalers, retailers and consumers.
+Importance of Supply Chain Management in the Food Processing Industry: If there are good Supply Chain Management practices in a country, then it will boost the economy as a whole.
+Good supply chain links help farmers, manufacturers, wholesalers, retailers and consumers.
 Everyone in the supply chain link will get inputs at a faster rate, at the right time and at a cheaper cost.

 Obstacles in the growth of food processing Industries